 Applicants to UniSA Business should initially review UniSA Business Research Topics for a list of prearranged topics and supervisors.

 Ensure that you have fully investigated the areas of research available at the University before you start your search for a supervisor.
 Once you have done this use the UniSA Find a Supervisor tool below to search for appropriate supervisors.
 Simply type in a word or two which relates to your proposed research topic/field in the search field.
 By doing this you will see a number of academic staff within the University that match your area of research.
 If you click on the name of the academic this will take you to their home page which includes information related to their area of research/teaching along with their contact details.

 Find a supervisor

 Applicants for research professional doctorates must contact the program director before completing their application.

-- Consider a UniSA academic you’ve worked with in the past or someone whose research you’ve read and whose expertise matches your area of interest
+- Consider contacting a UniSA academic that you've worked with in the past, or whose research you have read

 - Remember to read the information the academic staff member has provided on their staff profile

 - If you are having difficulties in locating an appropriate supervisor consider contacting the local Research Education Portfolio Leader (REPL)